Lauderdale County License Hearing Guide

 What It Is

-- Separate from Criminal Court: As mentioned earlier, the ALR hearing is entirely separate from your criminal case.
-The outcome of one does not necessarily determine the outcome of the other.
+- Separate from Criminal Court: The ALR hearing is a civil proceeding, separate and distinct from your criminal DUI case.

-- Decide if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the TDOS had sufficient legal grounds to suspend your license.
+- Decides License Suspension: The purpose of the hearing is to determine whether the Tennessee Department of Safety (TDOS) had sufficient legal grounds to suspend your driver's license.

-- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The TDOS only needs to show "a preponderance of the evidence" (more likely than not) that you were driving under the influence, whereas in a criminal trial, the prosecution must prove your guilt "beyond a reasonable doubt."
+- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The TDOS only needs to show "preponderance of the evidence" (more likely than not) that the suspension is warranted, rather than "beyond a reasonable doubt" as required in a criminal trial.

 How to Prepare